zeeshan1991k/HackTheBox/Driver/20 - Initial shell as 'tony' user.md

 Also from crackmapexec,
 ![[Pasted image 20211007183540.png]]
 ## If SMB signing is disabled we can do NTLM relay attack
-If SMB signing is disabled we can do NTLM relay attack to get user hash.To perform this attack we will first start `responder` tool in and on http://10.10.11.106/fw_up.php we will upload Shell Command File `.scf` file with following contents
+If SMB signing is disabled we can do NTLM relay attack to get user hash.To perform this attack we will first start `responder` tool  and on http://10.10.11.106/fw_up.php we will upload Shell Command File with extention `.scf` file with following contents.
 ```bash
 [Shell]